Trump rejects last chance to testify at New York civil trial - ExBulletin

 On Thursday, Kaplan had given Trump more time to change his mind and request to testify, although the judge did not promise that he would grant such a request to reopen the defense case so that Trump could speak. .

-At the time, Kaplan noted that he had heard of reports on Thursday in which Trump told reporters while visiting his golf course in Doonbeg, Ireland, that he would likely attend the trial.
-Trump also criticized Kaplan, a Bill Clinton appointee, as an extremely hostile and brutal judge who doesn’t like me very much.
+At the time, Kaplan noted that he had heard of reports on Thursday in which Trump told reporters while visiting his golf course in Doonbeg, Ireland, that he would “probably attend” the trial.
+Trump also criticized Kaplan, a Bill Clinton appointee, as an “extremely hostile” and “rough” judge who “don’t like me very much.”

 On the witness stand, Carroll, 79, said Trump, 76, raped her in the spring of 1996 after they met at the entrance to the downtown Manhattan department store, Bergdorf Goodman.